Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Accurate measurements form the foundation of any successful custom suit, transforming standard patterns into garments fitted specifically to your unique body.
 When you buy a suit in Bangkok, the measurement session should feel thorough and professional, with your tailor taking numerous measurements while paying attention to your posture, shoulder slope, and any asymmetries that need accommodation.

 A comprehensive measurement session typically includes twenty-five to forty distinct measurements, covering everything from obvious dimensions like chest and waist to subtle details like back width, sleeve pitch, and the distance from your neck to your waist.
-Your tailor measures over a dress shirt or thin shirt rather than bare skin or heavy clothing, as this provides the most accurate representation of how you’ll actually wear the suit.
+Your tailor measures over a dress shirt or thin shirt rather than bare skin or heavy clothing, as this provides the most accurate representation of how you will actually wear the suit.

 Stand naturally during measurement rather than trying to improve your posture or hold your breath.
 Your suit needs to fit the body you have, not the body you wish you had or the posture you think you should maintain.
 Artificial posing during measurement creates suits that fit poorly in real-world wearing conditions.
 If you typically carry tension in your shoulders or stand with one shoulder slightly higher, your tailor needs to know this and account for it in the pattern.